HawiCaesar/pop-choice-ai/README.md

 ### Main requirements
-- Built from scratch
+- Built from scratch ✅
-- Followed figma design (more mobile friendly)
+- Followed figma design (more mobile friendly) ✅
 - Make sure to
-    - Use a vector database to embedding
+    - Use a vector database to embedding ✅ (used Cloudflare workers to call the supabase DB)
-    - Use OpenAI API
+    - Use OpenAI API ✅ (used Cloudflare workers to call the OpenAI API)
-    - use the movies array in content.js
+    - use the movies array in content.js ✅
 - Use any framework or library (I used React) ✅

 ### Stetch goals